oauth-wg/draft-ietf-oauth-attestation-based-client-auth/draft-ietf-oauth-attestation-based-client-auth.md

 In the event of errors due to situations not described above, Authorization and Resource Servers MUST follow the guidance of {{RFC6749}} and {{RFC6750}} or their respective extensions of when to return suitable Error Responses.

-## Client Attestation at the Token Endpoint {#token-endpoint}
+## Client Attestation as an OAuth Client Authentication

-While usage of the the client attestation mechanism defined by this draft can be used in a variety of different HTTP requests to different endpoints, usage within the token request as defined by {{RFC6749}} has particular additional considerations outlined below.

-The Authorization Server MUST perform all of the checks outlined in [](#checking-http-requests-with-client-attestations) for a received access token request which is making use of the client attestation mechanism as defined by this draft.
+A Client Attestation may be used as an OAuth 2 Client Authentication mechanism as described in Section 2.3 of {{RFC6749}} towards an Authorization Server.
+In this case, the Authorization Server MUST perform all of the checks outlined in [](#checking-http-requests-with-client-attestations) for a received access token request or similar endpoints.

 If the token request contains a `client_id` parameter as per {{RFC6749}} the Authorization Server MUST verify that the value of this parameter is the same as the client_id value in the `sub` claim of the Client Attestation and `iss` claim of the Client Attestation PoP.